DataAnalyticsinStudentHands/Syrios_frontend/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 The backend is running on port 3002.
+It is using [mongoose](https://mongoosejs.com/) to connect to a MongoDB.
+Please make sure you have your connection string set in a `.env` file.

 ### Deployment
  `cd client`

  `npm run build`

 Builds the app for production to the `build` folder inside client.<br>